kaheonkim/Neural-Network-for-Dynamical-System/README.md

 # Neural-Network-for-Dynamical-System
 It is for my undergraduate thesis, aiming to investigate ways of utilizing neural network for prediction, generation, and classification tasks for dynamical systems.

+I want to maximize utility of neural network to be utilized to the realm of dynamics.
+This would bring a great potential in that many phenomena, including climate change, finance, and fluid can be modeled through dynamical system.